 I don’t know about your mental state, but you are right about the glue!
 Use this to your advantage:

-- If you’re gluing folded stiff paper that wants to unfold, give it a little bit before pressing and the glue will grab even better.
+If you’re gluing folded stiff paper that wants to unfold, wait a little bit before pressing together and the glue will grab even better.

-- If something didn’t get glued well, try just pressing it down without adding more glue.
+If something didn’t get glued well, try just pressing it together again without adding more glue.

-- If you place dots of glue on your project and wait just a bit, it gets tackier and even easier to use Embellie Gellie™ to transfer gems and other embellishments to the glue.
-(Permanent hold requires wet glue, so you may not want it to let it dry totally to clear.
-It depends upon what you are gluing and what the project is–totally “dry” adhesive spots may be just what you want!
-Since even the re-positionable hold is very strong, chances are it will stick just fine!)
+If you place dots of glue on your project and wait just a bit, it gets tackier and even easier to use Embellie Gellie™ to transfer gems and other embellishments to the glue.
+(Permanent hold requires wet glue, so you may not want it to let it dry totally to clear.)

 Always keep from freezing.
 Keep away from extreme heat.
 WINTER NOTE: We ship year round and have not had issues–even shipping to Alaska.
 As a precaution, we add additional high quality “anti-freeze” to our formula to avoid problems during transport, but we can not be responsible for the glue if it is exposed to freezing upon arrival at its destination.
 As with all glues and paints, keep from freezing!

-- Shake glue into tip before applying pressure on the bottle.
-This gives you better control as it first comes out of the bottle.
+Shake glue into tip before applying pressure on the bottle to provide better control as it first comes out of the bottle.

-- Use the bottle like a pen by touching the tip to the paper.
-This gives better control as it’s flowing out, so you can make tiny dots, thread-thin lines, and even use the tip for spreading.
+Use the bottle like a pen by touching the tip to the paper for better control as it’s flowing out, so you can make tiny dots, thread-thin lines, and even use the tip for spreading.

 Remember…this glue ain’t no ordinary tacky white glue!